BDC Hamburger Icon

 8×8

-The enterprise-grade 8×8 cloud PBX is affordable, with pricing starting at $24 per user per month on annual billing.
+The enterprise-grade 8×8 cloud PBX is affordable, with pricing starting at $24 per user per month with annual billing.
 The platform offers a wide range of switchboard functionality, including auto-attendants, voicemail management, call recording, hot desking, secure HD voice and call routing.

 Read our comprehensive review of 8×8.